Does adoption cost me, the birth mother, anything?

 There are several different options for you concerning contact with the adoptive family.
 These range from no contact, letters and pictures delivered to you annually, and in some situations you and the adoptive family may choose to have a more open arrangement.
 Your Small World caseworker will help you decide what type of adoption will be most appropriate for you, the adoptive parents, and your baby.

 Who makes the decisions regarding my adoption plan?

-We provide you with profiles of adoptive families from which you can choose the parents of your baby.
-You then have the option of meeting the adoptive parents, spending time with them, and having them at the hospital with you during delivery.
+You do!
+We will provide you with profiles of approved adoptive families from which you can choose the parents you wish to adopt your baby.
+You will have the option of meeting the adoptive parents, spending time with them and having them at the hospital.
 The amount of contact is up to you.

-You can receive support before, during, and after placement.
+Will I receive support before, during, and after placement?

-Before the birth, you and your caseworker will sit down and make a plan of exactly how you would like your hospital stay to go.
-You can specify who will be with you during labor, whether or not you would like to see your baby while you’re there, how much contact you would like with your baby, and how involved you’d like the adoptive parents to be at the hospital and during delivery.
+Yes!
+You and your caseworker will sit down and make a plan of where you will deliver and how you would like your hospital stay to go.
+You can specify who will be with you during labor, whether or not you would like to spend time with your baby, and if you would like the adoptive parents to be present at the hospital.